courselabs/project-cicd/README.md

 - Add SonarQube scans for the Java products API and the .NET website.
 You already have SonarQube running in a container along with Jenkins and Gogs (you can generate a token for Jenkins to use at http://localhost:9000/account/security/, log in with credentials `admin`/`admin`)

-- Your build should fail if the static analysis produces a security rating less than A for either component
+- Your build should fail if the static analysis produces a security rating worse than A for either component

 - Add Trivy scanning for the root filesystems of both API images and the web image (in production we'll use a managed database service, so we don't need to worry about the database image)

-- Your build should fail if the scans find any `CRITICAL` issues
+- Your build should fail if the Trivy scans find any `CRITICAL` issues

 - When security issues are found in the code or the binaries, the images should not be pushed to Docker Hub and the app should not be deployed